Updated: December 6th, 2021

 - An image link can be an excellent navigational tool, but only when it’s a link.
 (The alt attribute tag for the image acts like anchor text.)

-- Reciprocal links.
-These happen when two webmasters agree to provide a hyperlink to each other’s website.
+Reciprocal links.
+These happen when two webmasters agree to provide a hyperlink to each other’s websites.
 If they both share the same target market or offer complimentary services or products, the link can be seen as relevant.
 If not, reciprocal links can harm PageRank.

 There are also variations in the way each link operates: